There are animal products in wine, unfortunately.

 The Yetti and the Kokonut Pet Nat is a fun and frisky Pet Nat, and is Extremely limited!
 The Pinot Blanc and Pinot Meunier were picked from vineyards in the Barossa Valley during February of the 2018 vintage.
 The wine was bottled before fermentation finished with a good amount of sugar for the wild yeasts to chow down on and get some fizz action happening.
 Want to learn more?
 Discover what is pet nat.

-Where can I find Vegan Wines On Pull The Cork?
+Where can I find wines suitable for vegans on Pull The Cork?

 We’re always here to help!
 The great news is that we have a vegan category on our shop page.
 We currently list a lot of vegan wines, but this number is soon to increase!